wp-plugins/easyrotator-for-wordpress/readme.txt

 = How can I make links open in a new window? =

 To learn about setting link targets, see [this article](http://www.dwuser.com/support/easyrotator/kb/link-target/).

+= How can I transfer rotators from one site to another? =

+If you need to move rotators from a development to production site, or an old site to a new site, see [this article](http://www.dwuser.com/support/easyrotator/kb/transfer-rotators/) for directions.

 = How can I link slide titles to corresponding posts? =